JamesGJ5/Part-II-Hilary-Onward/Tutorials/README.txt

     Tutorial_1.py is where I have been trying out the occasional torch function, it seems, although it isn't specifically for this purpose and seems quite flexible.

+    importTest1.py was created to write a script whose exportation to importTest2.py was to be tested.
+Exportation seems to be working just fine.

+    importTest2.py was created to write a script where the importation of importTest1.py was to be tested.
+Importation seems to be working just fine.

 Extra information:

     This is a directory I have created to get started